csyork19/Hack-The-Box/Bashed/Bashed.md

 - ![Results!](screenshots/6.png)

-Now with the file uploaded, lets start a netcat listner on a port.
-THe php script is going to point to my machine and the specified port so we need to use the same port for the netcat listener.
+Now with the file uploaded, I started a netcat listner on a port.
+The php script is going to point to my machine and the specified port so we need to use the same port for the netcat listener.

 - ![Results!](screenshots/7.png)

 We have a reverse shell!
 - ![Results!](screenshots/8.png)

-Next I escelated to the scriptmanager user by doing this: 'sudo su scriptmanager /bin/bash'.
-Once I was the scriptmanager user, I went up to the root directory to look at all of the system directorys etc. All of the directories that were shown were owned by root, but there was one directory 'scripts' that was owned by the user scriptmanager.
-Navigating to the '/scripts' directory and view the files, there is a python file and a txt. \
+Next, I escalated to the scriptmanager user by doing this: 'sudo su scriptmanager /bin/bash'.
+Once I was the scriptmanager user, I went up to the root directory to look at all of the system directories etc. All of the directories that were shown were owned by root, but there were one directory 'scripts' that was owned by the user scriptmanager.
+Navigating to the '/scripts' directory and viewing the files, there is a python file and a txt file.
 The python script has rwx privileges for the scriptmanager user but the txt file and only be rwx by root.
-I had to look this up online, but if you type the command to view the files, permissions, groups and time of the files, you can see that the .txt file time keeps getting updated every minute or so....since this is happening periodically there is more than likely a cron job running the python script which puts it's output in the .txt file when the cron job is run. \
+I had to look this up online, but if you type the command to view the files, permissions, groups, and time of the files, you can see that the .txt file time keeps getting updated every minute or so....since this is happening periodically there is more than likely a cron job running the python script which puts it's output in the .txt file when the cron job is run. \

 Based on this, we can probably just upload a python reverse shell, start a netcat listener, and then we should have a root shell.
-I used a python reverse shell, started a python server and pulled in the file on the target machine.
-Rename the exploit.py script with the same name of the python script that is getting executing by a cron job.
+I used a python reverse shell, started a python server, and pulled in the file on the target machine.
+Rename the exploit.py script with the same name as the python script that is getting executed by a cron job.
 After waiting for the cron job to execute the script, we have now created a reverse shell with root privileges.

 Root: